-The Priority Pass program is a network of airport lounges (and, more recently, restaurants, bars, and even day suites) that allow access to members of the program.
+The Priority Pass program is a network of airport lounges (and, more recently, restaurants, bars, and even day suites) that allow access to the program members.
 They can be airline lounges or locations with no airline affiliation.

-The priority pass program has been around for about 25 years.
-We visited a lounge in Japan with our friend Steve, who had a membership, when we visited there in 2005.
-At the time, lounges didn’t sell day passes, as access to these rooms were seen as an exclusive perk for frequent flyers.
+The Priority Pass program has been around for about 25 years.
+We visited a lounge in Japan with a friend who had a membership when we visited there in 2005.
+Lounges generally didn’t sell day passes back then, as access to these rooms was seen as an exclusive perk for frequent flyers.
 Today, the airlines see membership to the lounges and access to them as another way to generate extra revenue.

 Here’s a description of Priority Pass from their website:

-Since 1992, Priority Pass has been providing frequent travelers with independent airport lounge access worldwide.
+Since 1992, Priority Pass has been providing frequent Travellers with independent airport lounge access worldwide.
 Our network of lounges continues to grow from strength to strength today.

-24 years ago our founder watched premium-class airline ticket holders enjoying the exclusivity and tranquility of their airport lounges, as he endured the chaos of the departure hall.
+Over 25 years ago our founder watched premium-class airline ticket holders enjoying the exclusivity and tranquillity of their airport lounges, as he endured the chaos of the departure hall.

 His answer was to create Priority Pass – a club that is simultaneously inclusive (affordable to all) and exclusively for those who value a little piece of civilization on their journey.
 In short, a place where you are always treated like No. 1, rather than part of the herd.

-The program seemed to fizzle out for a while during the recession as the major U.S. airlines closed their lounges at less busy airports and stopped allowing access to Priority Pass Members.
-Our friend Steve summed it up best when saying why he stopped paying for a membership:
+The program fizzled out for a while during the great recession at the end of the 2000s as the major U.S. airlines closed lounges at less busy airports and stopped allowing access to Priority Pass Members.
+Our friend summed it up best when saying why he stopped paying for a membership:

 How To Get a Membership With Priority Pass